-Oak Villa is a fabulous detached house, set next to two other cottages, including the owner's, within 3.5 acres of land, between the little villages of Golcar and Slaithwaite, amongst West Yorkshire’s beautiful countryside.
+Oak Villa is a fabulous house, set next to two other cottages and there is a flat with an adjoining door next to the property including the owner's, within 3.5 acres of land, between the little villages of Golcar and Slaithwaite, amongst West Yorkshire’s beautiful countryside.

 Offering sweeping, scenic views across the Colne Valley, this cleverly designed holiday home provides extended families and groups of friends with wonderful accommodation for touring this delightful area.